-Use the bare front panel board as a template to drill your front panel (an Altoids tin, or your own plastic or metal one).
+() A. If you have no Cover Card, use the bare front panel board as a template to drill your front panel (an Altoids tin, or your own plastic or metal one).
 I use the bottom of the Altoids tin as my "front panel".
-Drill small 1/32" guide holes for the switches, LEDs, D-connector mounting holes, and 4-pin power connector P4.
-Then remove the PC board, and drill the holes to their final sizes.
-Use a "step" drill bit, which won't tear the very thin metal (this is a long drill bit with a single cutting edge with steps in it to drill a dozen or so sizes from 1/8" to 1/2").
-The D-connector opening will have to be cut out with a nibbler or a lot of hand filing.
+Drill small 1/32" holes for the switches, LEDs, D-connector mounting holes, and 4-pin power connector P4.
+Then remove the PC board, and drill these holes to their final sizes.
+Use a "step" drill bit, which won't tear the very thin metal (this is a long drill bit with a single cutting edge and steps in it to drill a dozen or so sizes from 1/8" to 1/2").
+Cut the D-connector opening with a nibbling tool or a lot of hand filing.

-Or: Get the optional Cover Card with all the holes and silkscreened labels (see photo on page 3).
+B. If you have the optional Cover Card, it has all the holes and silkscreened labels (see photo on page 3).
 Just cut a big ragged hole in the Altoid tin; lay this card over the hole; and solder, screw, or glue it in place.
 The Cover Card is \$10 plus \$2 shipping from me (Lee Hart); see contact info on the cover.

-- Now, fit the PC board with the LEDs and switches into the holes in your front panel.
-Work the board down as close as possible to the metal panel.
-This forces all the parts into the correct positions to match your front panel holes.
+- Now, fit the PC board with the LEDs and switches into the holes in your front panel or the Cover Card.
+Work the board as close as you can to the metal panel.
+This moves all the parts into the correct positions to match your front panel holes.
 Careful!
 The switches can break if your front panel holes don't match the board well enough.
-NOW solder the parts to the board, with the front panel holding them all in position. - ( ) Remove the screws from the D-connector.
+NOW solder the parts to the board, with the front panel holding them all in position. - Remove the screws from the D-connector.
 Remove the PC board from the panel, so you can install the rest of the parts.
-The above may seem tedious, but it guarantees that the parts will be soldered in the right positions to match the holes in your front panel. :-)

-- ( ) J1a, J1b, J1c: Mount these connectors on the BOTTOM of the Front Panel board.
+The above may seem tedious, but it guarantees that the parts will be soldered in the right positions to match the holes in your front panel. :-) - () J1a, J1b, J1c: Mount these connectors on the BOTTOM of the Front Panel board.
 Three 10-pin parts are supplied.
 The two "feet" face the center of the board.
-Cut them off after the connectors are mounted. - ( ) R11: 10-pin SIP resistor network with nine 1K resistors (black, marked "E1K").
+Cut them off after the connectors are mounted.

+() R11: 10-pin SIP resistor network with nine 1K resistors (black, marked "L101S102").
 The end with the black dot or line is "pin 1", and goes on the LEFT end, toward the center of the board.
 Solder each lead and cut off the excess.